dlotsss/freshcart/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-9.0-red.svg)](https://firebase.google.com/)

 ## Problem Statement
 In Kazakhstan 1.3 million tons of food is wasted annually, it is 40% of all food produces.
-78% of discarded food still edible.
+78% of discarded food is still edible, though.
 TheFreshCart addresses this by connecting businesses with customers to sell near-expiry products at reduced prices.

 ## Solution
 A **triple-win ecosystem** (business, customer, environment) built with: